walkharddotninja/boardingPass/README.md

   4. Setup your mongoDBURI by replacing the string in `server.js` line 11.
 (Make an account on mlab.com and fire up a database)
   5. Install Nodemon by typing `npm install -g nodemon`
   6. To start this application, type `nodemon server.js`

+## The Back End
+ All backend files are located within the `server/` folder To look at some demo routes in action, check out: `localhost:8080/documentation`

+ ## The Front End
+ All of the front end files should be located within the `client/` folder